minerllabs/public-site/dataset/index.md

 </div>

-<p>In MakeWaterfall, given two water buckets and other tools, the agent must create a waterfall and take a pretty picture of it.</p>
+<p>In MakeWaterfall, the agent must create a waterfall and take a pretty picture of it.</p>
 <div class="video-player">
 <div class="video-description-big">
     <b>MakeWaterfall:</b>